daromnik/bookingMeetingRoom/README.md

-The web application for booking of metting rooms
+The web application for booking of meeting rooms
 =============================

 The app is a calendar where you can book meetings for a particular day and time.